Mike Van Ryn: Kitchener Rangers (2013–2016)

 Van Ryn joined the Kitchener Rangers of the OHL as an associate coach in the summer of 2013, working with the Rangers' newly appointed head coach, Troy Smith.

 The rebuilding club struggled in the 2013–14 season, finishing out of the playoffs with a 22–41–2–3 record, earning 49 points and a ninth-place finish in the Western Conference.

 In 2014–15, Kitchener rebounded and finished the season with a 32-26-3-7 record, earning 74 points and sixth place in the conference.
 In the post-season, the Rangers lost to the London Knights in the first round.
 Following the year, Kitchener fired head coach Troy Smith, and replaced him with Van Ryn.

 Van Ryn made his head coaching debut on September 25, 2015, as the Rangers lost to the Owen Sound Attack in overtime by a score of 5–4.
 In the Rangers next game on October 1, Van Ryn recorded his first victory, as Kitchener defeated the North Bay Battalion 4–2.
 Kitchener opened the season with a 13–0–3 record before Van Ryn suffered his first regulation defeat, when the Rangers lost 5–3 to the Kingston Frontenacs on November 7.
 The Rangers finished the season with a 44–17–5–2 record, earning 95 points and fourth place in the conference.
 In the post-season, the Rangers defeated the Windsor Spitfires in five games in the opening round of the playoffs, however, Kitchener was swept by the London Knights in the second round.

 On May 9, 2016, Van Ryn stepped down as head coach of the Rangers after only one season.

 Arizona Coyotes (2016–2018)

 Van Ryn joined the Arizona Coyotes during the 2016 off-season as a player development coach.
 In the 2017 offseason, he was named coach of the Tucson Roadrunners, the Coyotes' American Hockey League affiliate.
 After the team finished in first place in the Pacific Division in his first season, he left the Coyotes' organization following the 2018 Calder Cup playoffs.

-St. Louis Blues (2018–present)
+St. Louis Blues (2018–2023)

 Van Ryn was named an assistant coach for the St. Louis Blues on May 30, 2018, to replace the departing Darryl Sydor.
 He won the Stanley Cup as a coach with the Blues in 2019.
+Van Ryn was fired following his 5th season with the Blues.

+Toronto Maple Leafs (2023–present)

+Following his firing from the St. Louis Blues, Van Ryn was hired by the Maple Leafs to be their assistant coach ahead of the 2023–24 season.